 Are indoor spaces properly ventilated?

-Where do workers and customers gather?
+Where do individuals gather?

 What activities require interactions, communication, or touching shared objects?